Mixces/Animatium/README.md

 - uncapBlockingHeadRotation
     - Description: Reverts the change in 1.20.2, making head rotation when blocking as it used to be.
     - Type: BOOLEAN
-- removeHeadRotationInterpolation
+- headRotationInterpolation
-    - Description: Removes the head rotation interpolation like in <=1.7.x.
+    - Description: Enable/disable the head rotation interpolation like in <=1.7.x.
     - Type: BOOLEAN
 - fixVerticalBobbingTilt
     - Description: Brings back the camera tilting when falling/flying up like it was in <=1.13.x.
 (Fixes MC-225335)
     - Type: BOOLEAN
-- oldViewBobbing
+- viewBobbing
     - Description: Undoes the 1.21.2+ view bobbing change where when sneaking, your hand still moves normally.
     - Type: BOOLEAN
-- oldDeathLimbs
+- deathLimbs
     - Description: Makes entities continue their animation even upon death.
     - Type: BOOLEAN
-- oldBowArmMovement
+- bowArmMovement
     - Description: Restores old player body movement in third-person when using the bow like in <=1.7?
     - Type: BOOLEAN
-- oldDamageTilt
+- damageTilt
     - Description: Reverts the damage tilt to it's old logic which will tilt in one direction <1.19.4.
     - Type: BOOLEAN
   </details>